 What if we can focus on the positive aspects of our partner, children, friends, acquaintances or anyone we are with?

 I am fortunate to enjoy a magnificent view of the Swan River and Sir James Mitchell Park from my apartment windows.
 On my daily walks, I admire these surroundings and every single day I express my gratitude and appreciation for having this privilege.

 How often do you stop to reflect on what we are grateful for?
 How often tell your loved one or anyone you love or be thankful for how fortunate you are to have them in your life?

 There is so much to be grateful for, the delicious food you like, the uplifting music you enjoy, the beautiful natural environment you live.
-When you begin each directing your attention towards gratitude and appreciation, you start to train your mind to focus on the good that you desire, and if you do it for a few minutes each day, you will see the great benefits it will bring into your life.
+When we begin directing our attention towards gratitude and appreciation, we start to train our mind to focus on the good that we desire, and if we do it for a few minutes each day, we will see the great benefits it will bring into our life.

-Giving thanks may be the best gift that you can give to others—and yourself.
+Giving thanks may be the best gift that we can give to others and ourselves.
 And, like the best things in life, it’s free.

-Take time every single day to reflect on what you are grateful for and share those positive vibes with the people around you.
+Take time every single day to reflect on what you are grateful for and share those positive vibes with the surrounding people.

 Have a beautiful Thanksgiving Day!